 Her daughter is doing fantastic now, and last year we celebrated her five-year remission.
 One thing that’s always stuck with me, however, was a realization my friend had shortly after learning about the cancer.

 But after the diagnosis, she realized how God made her tough for a reason.
-He gave her daughter a special armor on purpose, because He knew she’d need that armor to handle the grueling and aggressive treatments she’d face to fight cancer at a remarkably young age.
+He gave her daughter a special armor on purpose, because He knew she’d need that armor to handle the grueling and aggressive treatments she’d have to face to fight cancer at a remarkably young age.

 I think of this story often as I raise my kids and watch other kids grow up.
 Like most parents, I came into parenting with preconceived notions.
 I projected into the future and fantasized about who my kids might become and how blindingly perfect they’d inevitably be.